Elaboration likelihood model: Issues concerning the ELM

 In 2014, J. Kitchen et al. scrutinized the literatures of the ELM for the past 30 years.
 They came up with four major research areas that have received most significant criticism:

-The descriptive nature of the model
+Descriptive nature of the model

 The first critique concerns issue of the model's initial development.
 Considering that the ELM was built upon previous empirical research and a diverse literature base to unify disparate ideas, the model is inherently descriptive because of the intuitive and conceptual assumptions underlying.
 For example, Choi and Salmon criticized Petty and Cacioppo's assumption that correct recall of a product led directly to high involvement.
 They proposed that high involvement is likely to be the result of other variations, for example the sample population; and the weak/strong arguments in one study are likely to result in different involvement characteristics in another study.

+Role of emotions

+In 2005, Morris, Woo and Singh asked why emotion was not considered in the cognitive processing described by ELM.
+The authors state the theory claims attitude change is mostly attained through cognitive (central) cues and not through affective (peripheral) cues.
+Morris, Wood and Singh claim that every message has an emotional aspect as well.
+They argue that those emotions play a bigger role in attitude change than which route is used to process the information.

 Continuum questions

 The elaboration likelihood continuum ought to show that a human can undergo a natural progression from high involvement to low involvement with the corresponding effects.
 This continuum can account for the swift between the central and the peripheral routes, but has yet been lack of comprehensive and empirical testing since the beginning.
 However, researches has been done under three distinct conditions: high, low, and moderate.